ruialmeida-cyber/Microsoft-Infrastructure-Administration-Foundations/2.4-Active-Directory-User-Administration-Automation/README.md

 Account does not exist.
 Safe to create.

 [3] Enter the temporary password for labauto01.
+The password will NOT be written to the script or evidence files.

 [4] Creating Active Directory user...
 User created successfully.